tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 #### compile in memory

-bytecode modules are not written to disk - only loaded in memory.
+in these cases bytecode modules are not written to disk - only loaded in memory:

 - `$ iex test.exs`